privacystate/PrivacyState/README.md

 ## Considerations
 * The guide versions will be strongly revised and discussed before being published.
-* Any complains about a Guide's version can be issued on the Repository's issues tab or in the [suggestions.md](https://github.com/privacystate/PrivacyState/blob/master/suggestions.md) file.
+* Any complains about a Guide's version can be issued on the Repository's issues tab.

 ## Contributing